How do I apply for a Fulbright Scholarship?

 How does my application for a Fulbright Scholarship have to be submitted?

 All applications must be submitted online through the Embark online application system, per the instructions above.
-Applications sent directly to the Commission will not be considered.

 What are the opening and closing dates for applications?